Skip to content

 Decarbonization & "Fuel Transition"

-The probably biggest challenge.
-Shipowners today have to order ships (25 years lifespan) without knowing for sure which fuel will prevail.
+The probably greatest challenge.
+Shipowners today have to order ships (25 years lifespan) without being sure which fuel will prevail.
 A billion-dollar investment risk.

 Crew shortage & welfare